-Recommendations:
+Recommendations: That the Council approve:-

-That the Audit Committee consider the below and make any comments to Council:-

 - 1. The prudential indicators and limits for 2018/19 to 2020/21 contained within Appendix A of the report. - 2.
 The Minimum Revenue Position (MRP) statement contained within Appendix A which sets out the Council's Policy on MRP. - 3.
 The Treasury Management Strategy 2018/19 and the treasury prudential indicators 2018/19 to 2020/21 contained within Appendix B. - 4.
 The Investment Strategy 2018/19 Appendix C and the detailed criteria included in Appendix D and the counter party list in Appendix E - 5.
-To invest £500,000 into CCLA Local Authority Property Fund (LAPF) and £1 million into the CCLA Diversified Income Fund as per Appendix H.
+To invest £500,000 into CCLA Local Authority Property Fund (LAPF) and £1 million into the CCLA Diversified Income Fund as per Appendix H. - 6.
+To externally borrow from the PWLB for the Leisure Investment as set out in Section 5.